 - 1.1 The International Board of ELSA shall: - a. update and publish the list of favoured countries by the beginning of each calendar year, and make the list of GNI available to National Groups through a direct link to the online data catalogue on the World Bank website.
-Should there be no change from the most recently published list of favoured countries, this information shall be provided along with a copy of the most recently published list of favoured countries. - 1.2 The Treasurer of the International Board of ELSA shall: - a. index the maximum participation fee for the International Council Meetings, International Strategy Meeting and the maximum participation fee for S&C events (excluding Study Visits, Institutional Visits and ELSA Law Schools) as in Annex 2 to the Financial Management part of this International Council Meeting Decision Book with the inflation rate of euro, as stated by the European Central Bank (ECB) in January and August.
+Should there be no change from the most recently published list of favoured countries, this information shall be provided along with a copy of the most recently published list of favoured countries.

+1.2 The Treasurer of the International Board of ELSA shall:

+- index the maximum participation fee for the International Council Meetings, a.
+International Strategy Meeting and the maximum participation fee for S&C events (excluding Study Visits, Institutional Visits and ELSA Law Schools) as in Annex 2 to the Financial Management part of this International Council Meeting Decision Book with the inflation rate of euro, as stated by the European Central Bank (ECB) in January and August.
 The first indexation shall be calculated with the inflation rate of euro for the month of December.
 If by the 15th of January, the ECB has not published the inflation rate of euro for the month of December, the first indexation shall be calculated with the most recently published inflation rate of euro.
-The second indexation shall be calculated with the inflation rate of euro for the month of July, the second indexation shall be calculated with the most recently published inflation rate of euro.
+The second indexation shall be calculated with the inflation rate of euro for the month of July.
+If by the 15th of August, the ECB has not published the inflation rate of euro for the month of July, the second indexation shall be calculated with the most recently published inflation rate of euro.
 The amount shall be rounded to the nearest natural number.
 The basis for indexation shall be the maximum participation fee as calculated the indexation before, up to two decimal points; - b. send a notification about the updated Annexes to National Groups through relevant mailing lists by the end of each month, when the indexation was made.